Rabbit Rabbit: The Good-Luck Tradition and Its Origins

 Need good luck?
 We explain where this quirky tradition and superstition came from.

-Rabbits And Good Luck
+Rabbits and Good Luck

-“Rabbit Rabbit” Origins And Tradition
+“Rabbit Rabbit” Origins and Tradition

-Other notable figures to practice the superstition include Saturday Night Live actress Gilda Radner, who used to say “bunny bunny” for her luck, and British-American journalist Simon Winchester noted in 2006 that he had recited “white rabbits” for 696 consecutive months and counting, ever since 1948, when he was four years old.
+During World War II, many British fighter pilots said the phrase daily for an extra measure of luck.
+The Royal Air Force went on to repel the German Luftwaffe in both the Battle of Britain and the Blitz.
+Other well-known practitioners include Saturday Night Live comedian Gilda Radner, who said “bunny bunny” for luck, and British-American journalist Simon Winchester, who noted in 2006 that he had recited “white rabbits” for 696 consecutive months, ever since 1948 when he was four years old.

 Alternative Associations

-In The Chinese Zodiac
+In the Chinese Zodiac

-Rabbits are particularly lucky in the Chinese zodiac, as the fourth symbol in that set of beliefs.
-Considered one of the most beautiful signs, rabbits also represent longevity, peace, and prosperity.
-Those who are born under this sign are considered to be skillful, responsible, and quick-minded, as well as gentle and attractive.
+Rabbits are especially lucky in the Chinese zodiac, where the Rabbit is the fourth of the twelve signs.
+Considered one of the most beautiful signs, it also represents longevity, peace, and prosperity.
+People born under it are said to be skillful, responsible, and quick-minded, as well as gentle and attractive.
+Lunar New Year runs from late January into early February, when one of the twelve zodiac animals is celebrated and revered.

 In Native American Culture

-Join The Discussion
+Join the Discussion

 Ever hear of this fun tradition?
 Do you practice it?
+Do you know a variation we did not list above?
+Let us know in the comments below.

 Related Articles